 Remember, the key is to work closely with your healthcare team to develop a personalized management plan that addresses your specific needs and goals.
 This plan should include optimizing medication management, adopting a healthy eating plan, engaging in regular physical activity, managing stress effectively, and prioritizing sleep.

 If you're living with lupus and struggling with weight gain, take the first step today by scheduling a consultation with your doctor or a registered dietitian.
-Together, you can develop a strategy to manage your weight and improve your quality of life.
+Day to day, together, you can develop a strategy to manage your weight and improve your quality of life.
 Don't let lupus define you—take control and live your best life!